tapir-test/tapir-website/_docs/usingtapir/Modules.md

 by [@BootstrapConfiguration](https://psbm-mvnrepo-p.intranet.kiel.bmiag.de/tapir/latest/apidocs/de/bmiag/tapir/bootstrap/annotation/BootstrapConfiguration.html)*.*
 This class is the main entry point for the configuration of your test execution environment.
-You do not have to add anything in this class, unless you would like to customize or extend Tapir.
+You do not have to add anything in this class, unless you would like to customize or extend <i>tapir</i>.
 These possibilities are convered in the chapter [Customiziation](Customiziation).

 Beside a Bootstrap Configuration you need a class annotated by [@TestClass](https://psbm-mvnrepo-p.intranet.kiel.bmiag.de/tapir/latest/apidocs/de/bmiag/tapir/execution/annotations/testclass/TestClass.html) which contains at least one method which is annotated by [@Step](https://psbm-mvnrepo-p.intranet.kiel.bmiag.de/tapir/latest/apidocs/de/bmiag/tapir/execution/annotations/step/Step.html).
-So the most simple setup to run a Tapir test looks like this:
+So the most simple setup to run a <i>tapir</i> test looks like this:

 ``` java
 import de.bmiag.tapir.bootstrap.annotation.BootstrapConfiguration